CalebStandfield/custom-http/README.md

 The goal is to explore how a real web server works internally by implementing the full stack manually — from socket management to concurrency and asynchronous I/O.

 It builds directly on what I learned from *The Rust Programming Language* book and extends those ideas into a larger, real-world system.
-Especially concurency and asynchronous programming.
+Especially concurrency and asynchronous programming.

 ---